YourOnly-One/content/content/way/en-ph/blog/posts/2009/20091224-should-christians-not-celebrate-christmas.md

 +++
-title = "Should Christians Not Celebrate Christmas?" description = "This is a question many Christians ask every time Christmas arrives.
+title = "Should Christians not celebrate Christmas?" description = "This is a question many Christians ask every time Christmas arrives.
 There are two camps: those who say that we should and those who say we should not."	# For Schema.org; OpenGraph; Twitter Cards

 publishdate = 2009-12-24T19:21:01+08:00                 # manually adjust to local timezone